A. Departmental Bylaws

 The DFC should meet as often as deemed appropriate by the council membership with a minimum of two meetings per semester.
 Each meeting will be called by the DFC chair.
 The department chair/school director or any other member of the DFC can request a meeting by contacting the DFC chair.

 Each DFC will take necessary measures to assure continuing functioning of the DFC during the summer months.
-These may include, but are not limited to, establishing a reduced quorum requirement, allowing members to name or elect proxies from among the faculty of the department/school, and electing an acting DFC chair.
+These may include, but are not limited to, establishing a reduced quorum requirement, allowing members to name or elect proxies from among the department/school’s Corps of Instruction , and electing an acting DFC chair.
 Determining the best mix of such necessary measures will be the decision of the DFC itself, based on immediate circumstances and without outside intervention.
 Such a “Summer DFC” will be recognized by the administration as the legitimate representative of faculty interests in the shared governance of the department/school during the summer months and consulted accordingly.